hasura/graphql-engine/manual/reference/data/index.rst

 .. .. meta::
    :description: Homepage of the reference documentation for Hasura's Data  microservice and a Table of Contents
    :keywords: hasura, docs, data, home, toc, table of contents

 Data
 =====

-The data service on Hasura exposes an HTTP/JSON API over a PostgreSQL database.
+The data microservice on Hasura exposes an HTTP/JSON API over a PostgreSQL database.
 This API is designed to be used by any web client (speaking JSON), especially frontend interfaces like Android and iOS apps, browser based JavaScript apps etc.